CanTalat-Yakan/3DEngine/README.md

 - [x] [Windows App SDK](https://learn.microsoft.com/en-us/windows/apps/windows-app-sdk/downloads)
 - [x] [.NET 8.0 SDK](https://dotnet.microsoft.com/en-us/download/dotnet/8.0)

-*Rolled back to .Net 7 for now, because it lead to errors due to the WinAppSDK and the newest .Net 8 SDK Preview RC that gets installed with the Visual Studio Preview Workload of the .Net Environment!*
+*Rolled back to .Net 7 and VS2022 for now, because it lead to errors due to the WinAppSDK and the newest .Net 8 SDK Preview RC that gets installed with the Visual Studio Preview Workload of the .Net Environment!*

 # Preview
 ![3D Engine Layout](Preview/Layout.png)